Backborough Lane: Hammersmith (sixteen)

 “I’m only telling you I know better.
 That’s what you mean to ask me, isn’t it?
 I’ll make arrangements, somehow, to have meals delivered.
 I won’t leave her with more than a dollar or two, cash, and send Carey along with the rest, when he can be there to look after them.”

 Of course, there might be no “them”.
 If Cynthia grew up in her aunt’s house, where she could well be regarded—though Aimee hadn’t been told it—a daughter among siblings, how would that not serve for the best?

-She knew from the priest who would not baptize Cynthia . . . and couldn’t say, because her own niece and nephew (imagining the argument lay in her disapproval) insisted it was not so . . . that Carey and Jane were not mister and missus.
+She knew from the priest who would not baptize Cynthia…and couldn’t say, because her nephew (imagining the argument lay in Aimee’s disapproval) insisted it was not so…that Carey and Jane were not, in the eyes of authority, mister and missus.
 Too poor to pay for a license when they’d been in love, and no longer in love.

 Carey had said, “She keeps a sign in the window.
 To Let.
 There’s never any time Mrs. Krabill can’t make a bed for a paying tenant.
 So it’s always to let.”